 Adds a note to the incident.

 One way to think of notes are as pieces of information that are more important than normal chat messages.
 You can search a FireHydrant incident timeline and filter specifically by the content in a note (or notes) as opposed to typical chat messages.
-Adding a note gives you the option to publish the note to your status pages, but you aren't able to modify component statuses or milestones like you can with the update command.
+Adding a note gives you the option to publish the note to your status pages.

 Add Action Item